ludwig-ai/ludwig-docs/docs/developer_guide/codebase_structure.md

 tensors using the previously calculated metadata (`add_feature_data`, which usually work on a dataset row basis).

-Output features also contain datatype-specific logic to compute data postprocessing, to transform model predictions back into data space, and output metrics such as loss, accuracy, etc...
+Output features also contain datatype-specific logic to compute data postprocessing, to transform model predictions back into data space, and output metrics such as loss or accuracy.

 ## Model Architectures